rocket-pool/RPIPs/tokenomics-explainers/004-rework-support.md

 layout: other-content
 title: Supporting components of the Tokenomics Rework
 nav-title: Part 4 - Supporting components of the Tokenomics Rework
-description: Describes the contents and benefits of the tokenomics rework at a high level in comparison to the original tokenomics.
+description: Describes some of the supporting components of the rework, and why these are important.
 author: Valdorff (@Valdorff), LongForWisdom, Samus (@orangesamus), Paladin
-custom-next: none
+custom-next: /tokenomics-explainers/005-glossary
 custom-prev: /tokenomics-explainers/003-rework-foundation
+depth: Intermediate
 ---

 {% assign cPrev=site.pages | where:"url", page.custom-prev | first %}